 6.5km west of centro.
-The wifi extends to most of the campsites; the bandwidth is good.
+The wifi is not really good.

 Very expensive.
 Christmas season?
 3600 pesos per night for two people and our camper.
 (About $22CDN at Western Union exchange rates.)
 Super quiet, secure and well-maintained campground which will certainly keep you safe and calm after a hectic day in touristy crowded Bariloche.
 Access to bus route (if you have a Sube card with money on it) #20 or #21.
 Awkward entrance.
 This place is not big-rig friendly.
 Spaces are tight and there are many low-hanging branches.Report Check-In